- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Market conditions can change rapidly, and past performance is not indicative of future results.
+The information provided is for informational purposes only and should not be considered financial advice.
+Market conditions can change rapidly and impact the accuracy of the information.
+Consult with a financial professional before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.